cloudfoundry/credhub-cli/README.md

 NOTE: CA with name 'default' will be used when generating a certificate credential without a named CA

 	ca-get --name <ca name>
-		Get the value and attributes of a CA.
+		Get the value and attributes of a CA
 		-n, --name 'CA'							Name of CA to retrieve

-	ca-set --type <ca type> --name <ca name> [set params] Set the value and attributes of a CA.
+	ca-set --type <ca type> --name <ca name> [set params] Set the value and attributes of a CA
-		-t, --type ['root', 'intermediate']		Sets the type of CA to store or generate.
-(Default: 'root') -n, --name 'CA'							Selects the CA being set
+		-t, --type ['root']						Sets the type of CA to store (Default: 'root') -n, --name 'CA'							Selects the CA being set

 		Set parameters by [Type]
-		--root	<FILE>							[Intermediate] Sets the root CA from file* --certificate <FILE>					[Root/Intermediate] Sets the CA certificate from file --private <FILE>						[Root/Intermediate] Sets the CA private key from file --root-string 'ROOT'					[Intermediate] Sets the root CA from string input* --certificate-string 'CERT'       		[Root/Intermediate] Sets the CA certificate from string input --private-string 'PRIVATE'				[Root/Intermediate] Sets the CA private key from string input
+		--certificate <FILE>					[Root] Sets the CA certificate from file --private <FILE>						[Root] Sets the CA private key from file --certificate-string 'CERT'       		[Root] Sets the CA certificate from string input --private-string 'PRIVATE'				[Root] Sets the CA private key from string input

-	ca-generate --type <ca type> --name <ca name> [generate params] Generate and set a credential value based on generation parameters.
-		-t, --type ['value', 'certificate']		Sets the type of credential to store or generate.
-(Default: 'value') -n, --name 'CRED'						Selects the credential being set
+	ca-generate --type <ca type> --name <ca name> [generate params] Generate and set a credential value based on generation parameters -t, --type ['root']	       	     		Sets the type of CA to generate (Default: 'root') -n, --name 'CRED'						Selects the CA to generate

 		Generate parameters by [Type]
-		--ca 'CA NAME'					     	[Intermediate] Name of CA used to sign the generated certificate (Default: 'default')* --duration [1-3650]						[Root/Intermediate] Valid duration (in days) of the generated certificate (Default: 365) --key-length [2048, 3072, 4096]			[Root/Intermediate] Bit length of the generated key (Default: 2048) --common-name 'COMMON NAME'				[Root/Intermediate] Common name of the generated certificate --organization 'ORG'					[Root/Intermediate] Organization of the generated certificate --organization-unit 'ORG UNIT'			[Root/Intermediate] Organization unit of the generated certificate --locality 'LOCALITY'					[Root/Intermediate] Locality/city of the generated certificate --state	'ST'							[Root/Intermediate] State/province of the generated certificate --country 'CC'							[Root/Intermediate] Country of the generated certificate
+		--duration [1-3650]						[Root] Valid duration (in days) of the generated certificate (Default: 365) --key-length [2048, 3072, 4096]			[Root] Bit length of the generated key (Default: 2048) --common-name 'COMMON NAME'				[Root] Common name of the generated certificate --organization 'ORG'					[Root] Organization of the generated certificate --organization-unit 'ORG UNIT'			[Root] Organization unit of the generated certificate --locality 'LOCALITY'					[Root] Locality/city of the generated certificate --state	'ST'							[Root] State/province of the generated certificate --country 'CC'							[Root] Country of the generated certificate
 ```